-- 75 Rheumatoid arthritis (RA) is a chronic autoimmune inflammatory disorder - 76 characterized by accelerated atherosclerosis and increased cardiovascular risk (1, 2). - 77 Interventions aimed to reduce cardiovascular risk in RA should target the initial stages - 78 of the atherosclerosis continuum, which are characterized by endothelial dysfunction, - 79 subclinical atherosclerosis, and inward vascular remodeling (3). - 80 Moderate-to-vigorous physical activity (MVPA) has been listed as an effective - 81 intervention to support the management of cardiovascular disease and to improve - 82 vascular health in the general population (4) and in patients with RA (5).
-However, - individuals with RA usually present with low levels of MVPA (6), which may be due to - 84 disease-specific barriers for performing higher intensity physical activity, such as high - levels of fatigue, and joint pain and stiffness (7). - 86 More recent evidence suggests that in addition to performing MVPA, reducing - sedentary time (e.g., sitting or lying down) and replacing it with lighter activities (e.g., - standing or mild stepping) offers significant health benefits for individuals with RA (8, - 89 9).
-For instance, a previous study from our group demonstrated that brief active breaks - 90 during prolonged sitting improve glycemic control and reduce inflammatory markers in - 91 women with RA (8).
+Rheumatoid arthritis (RA) is a chronic autoimmune inflammatory disorder characterized by accelerated atherosclerosis and increased cardiovascular risk (1, 2).
+Interventions aimed to reduce cardiovascular risk in RA should target the initial the general population (4) and in patients with RA (5).
+However, individuals with RA usually present with low levels of MVPA (6), which may be due to disease-specific barriers for performing higher intensity physical activity, such as high levels of fatigue, and joint pain and stiffness (7).

+Moderate-to-vigorous physical activity (MVPA) has been listed as an effective intervention to support the management of cardiovascular disease and to improve vascular health in

+More recent evidence suggests that in addition to performing MVPA, reducing sedentary time (e.g., sitting or lying down) and replacing it with lighter activities (e.g., standing or mild stepping) offers significant health benefits for individuals with RA (8, 9).
+For instance, a previous study from our group demonstrated that brief active breaks during prolonged sitting improve glycemic control and reduce inflammatory markers in women with RA (8).
 These benefits may also extend to the vasculature (10).
-However, - 92 potential associations between sedentary behavior/physical activity and markers of - 93 vascular function and structure in RA remain largely unexplored, warranting further - 94 research to inform the design of appropriate behavioral interventions. - 95 To the best of our knowledge, only one previous study investigated the associations - 96 between sedentary time and vascular outcomes in RA, demonstrating that increased - 97 time spent in sitting position is associated with impaired endothelial function in the - 98 micro- but not in the macrovasculature (11).
-However, the previous study used self- - 99 reported sitting time to estimate sedentary behavior, which varies significantly between - individuals, is less accurate than objective device-based methods (12), and lacks details - on physical activity intensity, limiting the study's findings.
-Additionally, it measured - vascular function in upper limb vessels by assessing forearm skin blood flow velocity in - response to iontophoresis of acetylcholine and sodium nitroprusside, along with brachial - artery flow-mediated dilation (FMD).
-However, evidence suggests that lower-limb - arteries may benefit more from reducing sitting time due to restoration of leg blood - flow, which enhances shear stress and endothelial function (13).
+However, potential associations between sedentary behavior/physical activity and markers of vascular function and structure in RA remain largely unexplored, warranting further research to inform the design of appropriate behavioral interventions.

+To the best of our knowledge, only one previous study investigated the associations between sedentary time and vascular outcomes in RA, demonstrating that increased time spent in sitting position is associated with impaired endothelial function in the micro- but not in the macrovasculature (11).
+However, the previous study used self-reported sitting time to estimate sedentary behavior, which varies significantly between individuals, is less accurate than objective device-based methods (12), and lacks details on physical activity intensity, limiting the study's findings.
+In addition, it measured vascular function in upper limb vessels by assessing forearm skin blood flow velocity in response to iontophoresis of acetylcholine and sodium nitroprusside, along with brachial artery flow-mediated dilation (FMD).
+However, evidence suggests that lower-limb arteries may benefit more from reducing sitting time due to restoration of leg blood flow, which enhances shear stress and endothelial function (13).

-Therefore, our study aimed to expand previous findings and investigate the associations 107 between objectively-measured sedentary behavior and physical activity levels and upper 108 109 and lower limb endothelial function (i.e., FMD and associated measurements) and markers of subclinical atherosclerosis (i.e., carotid intima-media thickness [cIMT]) in 110 post-menopausal women with RA.
-We hypothesized that increased sedentary behavior 111 and reduced physical activity levels would associate with deteriorated endothelial 112 113 function (i.e., reduced FMD), inward vascular remodelling (i.e., reduced arterial 114 diameters) and accelerated atherosclerosis, while reduced sedentary behavior and higher 115 levels of physical activity would associate with an improved vascular profile in post-116 menopausal women RA.
+Therefore, our study aimed to expand previous findings and investigate the associations between objectively-measured sedentary behavior and physical activity levels and upper and lower limb endothelial function (i.e., FMD and associated measurements) and markers of subclinical atherosclerosis [i.e., carotid intima-media thickness (cIMT)] in postmenopausal women with RA.
+We hypothesized that increased sedentary behavior and reduced physical activity levels would associate with deteriorated endothelial function (i.e., reduced FMD), inward vascular remodeling (i.e., reduced arterial diameters), and accelerated atherosclerosis, whereas reduced sedentary behavior and higher levels of physical activity would associate with an improved vascular profile in postmenopausal women with RA.